dogweather/forkful/content/en/c/good-coding-practices/refactoring.md

 weight: 19
 ---

-## What & Why?

-Refactoring in programming involves restructuring existing code without changing its external behavior, aiming to improve nonfunctional attributes such as readability, reduce complexity, and enhance maintainability.
-Programmers refactor to keep the codebase clean, minimize technical debt, and make future changes easier and safer to implement.

 ## How to:
 Refactoring can involve a range of tactics from renaming variables for clarity to altering the structure of code for better modularization.
 Here's a simple example demonstrating how to refactor a piece of C code for better clarity and efficiency.

 Before Refactoring: